Kathleen Baskin-Ball: Ordained ministry milestones

 In 2007, Baskin-Ball was the first female minister in the 140-year history of the North Texas Conference of the United Methodist Church to be elected to lead the conference's clergy delegation to the General and Jurisdictional Conferences.

 By mid-2008, membership at the three churches Baskin-Ball has served as senior pastor had grown by a total of more than 1500 people during her tenure.
 Every church at least approximately doubled in size.
 Membership at Suncreek UMC had tripled at the end of her sixth year of service at the church.
-She has done this despite being appointed as Senior Pastor to relatively small churches (0, 301, and 469 members).
-The membership gain of 1134 persons at Suncreek through November 2008 represents the highest gain ever achieved by a female minister at one church in the United Methodist Church.
+She has done this despite being appointed as senior pastor to relatively small churches (0, 301, and 469 members).
+The membership gain of 1134 people at Suncreek through November 2008 represents the highest gain ever achieved by a female minister at one church in the United Methodist Church.
 (She was the first female UMC minister to reach the 1000 member growth mark at one church.)

 Preaching

 Baskin-Ball preached at the Children's Ministries Forum '08, the United Methodist Church's three-day national children's ministries conference.

 Baskin-Ball was a keynote speaker at Youth2007, the "Youth Gathering of The United Methodist Church", a four-day international youth conference.

 In 2005, Baskin-Ball preached at SpiLiRa, a Spiritual Life Rally for youth that was sponsored by the South Central Jurisdiction of the UMC (8 state region).

-Baskin-Ball has preached at several large conference youth events, including events in the Texas and Central Texas Conferences.
+Baskin-Ball preached at several large conference youth events, including events in the Texas and Central Texas conferences.
 She was the featured preacher at the 21st Annual Youth Rally in the Peninsula-Delaware Conference in early 2008 that included about 5,000 youth and adults.

 Baskin-Ball has preached at a number of gatherings for youth workers including Perkins School of Youth Ministry.

-Baskin-Ball was the preacher/speaker for the 2008 Hopkins Lectures at First UMC Denton, TX.
-She was a Rejebian Lecturer at Highland Park UMC (Dallas, TX).
+Baskin-Ball was the preacher/speaker for the 2008 Hopkins Lectures at First UMC Denton, Texas.
+She was a Rejebian Lecturer at Highland Park UMC (Dallas, Texas).

 In 2007, Baskin-Ball received the Award of Excellence in Word and Worship.
 It was presented by Lovers Lane United Methodist Church.

 (See links to video of sermons in External Links listing below.)